 Drawing 3 = Unplugged reefer = UNPLUGGED TIME (Y)

 HOT air in the reefer has reached the products = QUALITY RISKS

 SOLUTION = Use thermal covers to extent exposure time + minimze quality risks

-Thermal covers for temperature protection at unplugged locations
+Thermal covers and blankets for temperature protection at unplugged locations

 When reefer containers are used for very temperature sensitive products such as pharmaceuticals with temperature range (+2°C to +8°C) where the temperature is very limited in acceptable heating or cooling without quality impact, the unplugged location can be disastrous for the temperature of these products.
 Multiple case studies and tests have shown that temperature loggers register too hot or too cold temperatures at these unplugged locations triggering various alarms on quality issues.